rolandomunoz/bungee_copy/README.md

 # Bungee copy

-Given a list of files stored in a directory, find the files that match the same filename but with differt extension.
+Given a list of files stored in a directory, find the files that match the same filename but with different extension.

 'Bungee Copy has the properties of both rubber and gum.'